mydobie/featureFlags/README-Use.md

 ## Setting dynamic feature data

 If you are fetching the feature flag data dynamically by an API call, you can set the data in any child component of the FeatureFlagProvider by using the `useSetFeatureFlags` hook.
+This is for the initial load of the feature flags.
+If you ar editing the active status of a single flag, then use the `useEditFeatureFlag` hook (see below)

 **Hook**: useSetFeatureFlags